Master of Arts

 What platform(s) do you use for classes?

-Each class has a dedicated Google Classroom and Slack channel.
-We use the Zoom video conferencing platform for our class time together.
+Each class has a dedicated Google Classroom and use Zoom video conferencing platform for our class time together.

 What is the cost of tuition?